 One of the goals for black-footed ferret recovery is to establish viable, self-sustaining populations and then move wild animals to new sites.
 We have data demonstrating wild-born black-footed ferrets survive better than ferrets from captivity and every year several sites request wild-born ferrets from Conata Basin, South Dakota.
 Prairie Wildlife Research works closely with the U.S. Fish & Wildlife Service and other reintroduction partners to translocate wild-born ferrets from Conata Basin to new sites.
-In the past 8 years we have provided ferrets to Colorado, Utah, Wyoming, Montana and other sites in South Dakota.
+In the past 15 years we have provided ferrets to Colorado, Utah, Wyoming, Montana, Kansas, New Mexico and other sites in South Dakota.

 Research is such an important part of wildlife conservation and endangered species recovery that we decided to incorporate it into our name, Prairie Wildlife Research.
 In order to conserve a species like the black-footed ferret we must truly understand it.
 We collaborate with many partners on research projects ranging from genetics to survival to stress and more.
 Below are some of our research publications.
 Please feel free to contact us with any questions about our research.

 Research publications by PWR and collaborators: